 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the founding fathers had quarrelled about a paradox in the Declaration of Independence?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Liberty Fails thread.

 In 1776,reacting to Thomas Jefferson's refusal to excise a paragraph condemning the slave trade in the proposed declaration of independence from Great Britain under debate in the Continental Congress, the delegations of South Carolina and Georgia vote "no" on its adoption.
 Since it had earlier been agreed that adoption required a unanimous "yes" vote, the resolution fails.

 Collapse of the Revolt by Eric LippsFollowing the vote, the Georgia and South Carolina delegations walk out.
 Other Southern delegates follow soon after, causing the Continental Congress to disintegrate.
 News of the political disaster soon reaches the armies in the field and, predictably, ignites a wave of desertions.
 By the end of September, the Continental Army has been reduced to disorganized bands of guerrillas.

 The leaders of the revolution find themselves forced to flee; Jefferson and Benjamin Franklin arrive in Paris in December and seek the protection of King Louis XVI.
 With the collapse of the revolt, British control tightens, backed up by a huge infusion of fresh troops sent to "restore order" in the rebellious colonies.
 One of their assignments is to identify and hunt down remaining "rebels".

 Before the year is out, the so-called Order Police, a paramilitary organization charged with suppressing dissent, will have been established, with offices in every colonial capital.